Last updated on August 17, 2026

 What’s an “Intrinsic Ability”?

-Basically every permanent that’s a Forest can tap for green mana.
+Every permanent with the forest land type can tap for green mana.
 It doesn’t need to be given that ability separately.
 The same goes for all of the other basic land types.

 Can Spells Count as Mana Abilities?